Adrian-Amoddio/wildlife-detection-camera-system/README.md

 ## ![Wiring Diagram](docs/Pi-Wildlife-Detection-System-Wiring-Diagram.JPG)

+---

+## What it does

+- **Live stream**: Low-latency HLS stream from the Pi → EC2 → React front end
+- **Motion detection**: Triggers the R6 for high-resolution stills (or you can capture manually).
+- **Telemetry**: Temperature, pressure, humidity via BMP280 with charts where you can view the data.
+- **Mode switching**: Toggle **Motion** ↔ **Streaming** from the dashboard.
+- **Smart and Reliable UX**: Sensor polling, stream retry logic, and clear error states in the UI.

+> **My role:** I designed and implemented the **entire system**—hardware choices, enclosure, Pi scripts, EC2 services, and the React frontend.

 I am an engineer with a passion for embedded systems and photography.
 I wanted to make this project to demonstrate my skills and create something I can use for photography projects which can be used anywhere in the world to capture hard to reach places, scenes or wildlife.
 You can use the system to research behavioural and location analysis of wildlife and correlate that data against environmental parameters like: temperature, pressure and humidity.
 What's more you don't have to wait to retrieve the results you can access them instantly online and don't have to trek back into the wild to pickup any gear.

-In future the motion detection algorithm can be remotely updated and the potential is there to train an AI model to more specifically detect wildlife or events of interest.
+Future updates will include an advanced motion detection algorithm that can be remotely updated with a trained AI model to more specifically detect wildlife and events of interest.

----

-## Features

-- Remote still photgraph capture with Canon EOS R6
-- Toggleable modes: motion detection - live stream
-- Sensor telemetry: temperature, pressure, humidity
-- AWS-hosted backend
-- Frontend dashboard built in React: live video stream player, data charts, and camera control

 ---